•Gun rights activists speak out with both barrels

-Amid the latest furor, caused by a shooting in a movie theater in Aurora, Colorado, John Lott, author of the book More Guns, Less Crime, asked a most telling question.
+Amid the latest furor, caused by a shooting in a movie theater in Aurora, Colorado, John R. Lott, Jr., author of the book More Guns, Less Crime: Understanding Crime and Gun Control Laws, asked a most telling question.
 “Would you feel safer with a sign in front of your home that said: ‘Gun-Free Zone’?”

 During a July 25 interview with this writer, Lott expanded on this notion.

 “Guns were banned from the movie theater where that shooting took place,” said Lott.
 “So, law-abiding citizens obeyed, but the criminal didn’t.
 Obviously, these gun-free zones make it easier for lawbreakers to engage in this type of violent behavior, producing the opposite effect of what we want to see happen.”

 “The bottom line is: If you wouldn’t put one of these signs in front of your home, why place them in front of movie theaters or schools?”

 Lott illustrated another under-reported element of the story: “Four percent of Colorado residents have concealed carry permits, but none could have taken his gun into that Aurora theater.
 Why do we so rarely see news reports about how often these events take place in gun-free zones?
 The media refuses to do it.
 Also, these same people in the media constantly tell us how bad guns are, but how frequently do we hear good stories about the defensive measures associated with guns?
 Primarily, they want to disarm law-abiding citizens.”